 This way, you'll get the current time without date.
 Unlike just formatting, the above formula completely removes the date part of the value stored in the cell.
 If you apply the General format, you will see that the integer representing the date is zero.

-To make the NOW function to display date only, use any date format you want, for example mmmm d, yyyy.
+To make NOW to display date only, use any date format you want, for example mmmm d, yyyy.

 The result will look like in the image below:

 How to return same time on another day